Tagish language: History

+Documentation

+Tagish was one of the first languages to be added to the FirstVoices digital multimedia archive of endangered indigenous languages.
+FirstVoices is an indigenous language computer database and web-based teaching and development tool.
+Resources on the site include sound files of name pronunciation, word lists, and some children's books written in the language.

 Notable people

 Angela Sidney was a prominent activist for the use and reclamation of her Tagish language and heritage in the southern Yukon Territory.
 Born in 1902, her heritage was Tagish on her father's side and Tlingit on her mother's side.
 Sidney's accomplishments include working with Julie Cruikshank, documenting and authoring traditional stories as well as becoming a member of the Order of Canada in 1986.
 Sidney died in 1991.

 Lucy Wren was the last known fluent speaker.
 She was actively involved in the recordings and stories used on the First Voices website including the "Our Elders Statement" before passing in 2008.
 This work by Lucy Wren has been continued by her son Norman James as he works to record more language and culture of the Tagish and Tlingit people for the Yukon Native Language Centre and the First Voices website.